intrxx/PersonalUnrealEngineWiki/README.md

 - Pre Multiply Additive Value,
 - Post Multiply Additive Value.

-Suppose that we have a Vigor value to make the calulations on, this will look like this:
+Suppose that we have a Health value to make the calulations on, and the backing attribute is Vigor, this will look like this:
 <p align="center">
-  (Coefficient * (Vigor + Pre Multiply Additive Value)) + Post Multiply Additive Value
+  Health = (Coefficient * (Vigor + Pre Multiply Additive Value)) + Post Multiply Additive Value
 </p>